 An Adolescent Mental Health & Wellness Curriculum

 McLean Hospital and Children’s Hospital Boston collaborated in 2005 to eliminate conflicting information on stress, substances and depression.
 This manual helps any school give youth the knowledge to make better decisions in the area of mental health.
-Click the cover image at right to download the curriculum.
+To download the curriculum, click the cover image.

 Chapters 1 & 2 discuss the preparation phase and include school assessment instruments, the resource/referral checklist and the Class Emotional Safety Assessment to determine the appropriate curriculum activity level.
 Three levels of activities are provided in each curriculum topic: